Exscientia/physicsml/docs/source/pages/models/egnn.md

     The activation function of the model output.
 * ``scaling_mean: float = 0.0``

     The scaling mean of the model output.
+This is usually computed as the mean of `(molecule_energy - molecule_self_energy)`
 * ``scaling_std: float = 1.0``

     The scaling std of the model output.
+This is usually computed as the std of `(molecule_energy - molecule_self_energy)`
 * ``compute_forces: bool = False``

     Whether to compute forces as the gradient of the ``y_graph_scalars`` and use those as the ``y_node_vector`` output.